 Nothing in the book about sage grouse that is impacting land management like nothing else in recent history, with wild horses in the direct target zone.
 The sage grouse plans contain massive power grabs by states and counties.

 When I expressed my deep, gut wrenching, off the charts, sadness that he never looked at the broken framework of public land I got an extremely disturbing reply; “I give you a big section in the book.”
 That reply made my blood pressure go off the charts.
-I would much rather have the book give the big picture the scrutiny it deserves, that is set to kill the wild horses I have lived out of my truck to protect, than to see my name in print once.
-I did not ask him to print my name, I asked him to read what I sent him and try to understand it.
-I offered photos, for free.
+I gave him info he never looked at, did not accurately represent even my litigation and failed to look at the big picture.
+Why would my name in print make that any better?

 I sincerely like Dave Philipps.
 Maybe some day he will write about wild horses and the politics that surround their demise.
 I have the pre-publish copy, inscribed, on my bookshelf.
 I knew that someday this journalist would write a book, it’s what he does with his work.
 After meeting him I looked him up and ordered his book on Afghanistan that won a Pulitzer.
-It never bothered me that he might quote a government statistic in an article like it bothered other advocates.
-He’s a journalist, not an advocate.
-It’s a steep learning curve.
+One of the reasons I suggested Travel Chanel bring him out was to continue his “education” because I knew someday, he would write a book.

 I found it exciting that a Pulitzer winner was going to dig into the world of wild horses.
 But I expected there to be something in there I could say went deeper, something that might point to the depth of the unfortunate truths of our public land.
 For me, this book is really a sad statement, perhaps about journalism itself?
 The book feels like it was not a priority project, but a way to stay a published book author working to support a family as you deal with the “assignment desk.”
 I understand that… but my heart breaks.